 Walking Tours Austria - Salzkammergut

 Salzkammegut is a region of lakes and mountains not far from Salzburg.
 I took a bus from Salzburg to Strobl, a pretty village on the banks of lake Wolfgangsee.
 A local bus took me from Strobl to St. Wolfgang, a small village where the tour started.
-This region's main income used to be from salt mines.
+Directions on train and bus trips was excellent.
+Note: This region's main income used to be from salt mines.
 (Salz = salt).

 Walking Tours Austria - first days

 My first day began in St. Wolfgang.
 I arrived in the middle of the afternoon, with plenty of daylight to explore this delightful village.
 Photos taken that evening were so special!
 Swans were on the lake and a light breeze ruffled the leaves blowing them into the lake.
 Peaceful and quiet.
 The next morning, I set off for a breathtaking tour to St Gilgen with lake views all the way.
 A hill climb and descent (Mt Falkenstein) tested me, but I arrived for a delicious lunch at St Gilgen yacht club.
-A tour on foot of this village, then a ferry ride to St Wolfgang was a delightful finish to my first walk.
+A tour on foot of this village, then a ferry ride (directions and a ferry voucher included for the day) to St Wolfgang was a delightful finish to my first walk.

 Walking Tours Austria - luggage

 The area I discovered on foot was around lake Wolfgangsee.
 Each walk was between 9 kms and 18kms.
 Two days also had a hill climb and descent.
 The views were spectacular.
 With autumn leaves changing colour, it was a paradise for any photographer!
 Accommodation was in St Wolfgang for 2 nights.
 The next day I walked to Bad Ischl, leaving my luggage at reception before 9 am.
 When I arrived in Bad Ischl, my luggage was already waiting for me to check in.
 Excellent service!